IanWorley/sample-git-repo/README.md

 ### Installation

-1. Get an Github account
-2. Clone the repo or use github desktop to clone the repo
+1. Clone the repo or use github desktop to clone the repo
    ```sh
    git clone https://github.com/IanWorley/sample-git-repo.git
    ```